pdizdar/FetchExpenseAndRewards/README.md

 # FetchExpenseAndRewards
 This notebook contains Fetch expense and rewards data from January 2022 to September 2022.
-My analysis will show which month/(s) exceeds the monthly budget set at 900, correlation between expenses and rewards earned, expenses by category, by store and by month as well as by specific store.
-The five (5) required features are referenced throughout the notebook.
+My analysis will show which month/(s) exceeds the monthly budget set at $900, correlation between expenses and rewards earned, expenses by category, by store, and by month, as well as by specific stores.
+The five required features are referenced throughout the notebook.

 ### Packages that need to be installed to run this project
-Download the latest version of python from https://www.python.org/downloads/ and follow the recommended steps
+Download the latest version of python from https://www.python.org/downloads/ and follow the recommended steps.

-##### Follow the below steps to install the Jupyter Notebook package on macOS using pip:
+##### Follow the steps below to install the Jupyter Notebook package on macOS using pip:
 Step 1: Install the latest Python3 in MacOS
 Step 2: Check if pip3 and python3 are correctly installed.
         python3 --version